Christmas is a renowned for good times, fun, family and friends – and unfortunately weight gain too due to all the food and drink regularly on offer.

 Healthy snacking is common over Christmas and maintaining your weight will be all about making good snacking choices – here are some good ones over bad ones plus some other food tips!

-- Choose unsalted nuts NOT dry roasted nuts
+- Unsalted nuts NOT dry roasted nuts

-- Choose bakes pretzels NOT fried chips
+- Baked pretzels NOT fried chips

 - Choose to eat slowly NOT wolf down the food – it takes 20 minutes for the brain to signal to the tummy that it is full